DecisionsDev/decisions-uml-diagrammer/README.md

 # decisions-uml-diagrammer
-A repository to produce UML diagrams from ODM Rules or ODM DSI artifacts
+A repository to produce UML diagrams from [IBM ODM](https://www.ibm.com/support/knowledgecenter/SSQP76_8.9.2/welcome/kc_welcome_odmV.html) Rules or IBM ODM DSI artifacts

 The generation of UML diagram is using [PlantUML](http://plantuml.com/).
 In this first version, the code herein is only producing